LelsersLasers/HouseOfCards/README.md

                 - Number damage
 - UI
     - Card suit icon on powerup squares
+    - Vertically center ChooseCard text
+    - Make PowerupPick rectangles the same size as the ChooseCard cards
+    - Use `mq::Rect`s for the PowerupPick interactions
 - New enemy mechanic
     - 1 of every ~10 enemies tries to predict player movement instead of slowly walking at the player
 - Tweak